kim366/Juliapp/README.md

 ### Exceptions

-In cxx-julia two forms of error checking were used: `assert` and exceptions.
+In *cxx-julia* two forms of error checking are used: `assert` and exceptions.
 Assertions are only used where there has been a programming mistake, while exceptions can also occur by changing Julia scripts without changing any C++ code.

-### `jl::error`
+#### `jl::error`
 This error is never thrown, but is a base for all other exception types and can thus be caught to handle any Julia-related errors.

 #### `jl::result_type_error`
-This is thrown whenever an incorrect type is requested out of a Julia script.
-For example, if a script returns an integral type, but a floating point type was requested.
+This is thrown whenever an incorrect type is requested out of a Julia script, for example if a script returns an integral type but a floating point type was requested.
 Note that this error is *not* thrown when e.g. `float` was requested, but `double` was provided.

 #### `jl::language_error`
 This error is thrown whenever there was an issue in Julia code.
 In short: it occurs any time a red message would appear in the Julia REPL. `jl::language_error::what()` contains the error name, i.e. one of[Julia - Built-in Exceptions](https://docs.julialang.org/en/stable/manual/control-flow/#Built-in-Exceptions-1) or a custom error.